Paliak/PaliaksNotes/docs/Keeper/index.md

 ModuleNotFoundError: No module named 'requests'
 ```

-It seems the target doesn't have the requests module installed.
-That's fine we'll use curl instead.
+It seems the target doesn’t have the requests module installed.
+That’s fine we’ll use curl instead.

 ```bash
 lnorgaard@keeper:~$ which curl